sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Supports multi-pages forms by inserting page break controls between fields belonging to different pages.
 * Allows the grouping of fields inside container controls (Div and Fieldset).
 * Possible to define [dependency rules](https://cff.dwbooster.com/blog/2020/03/01/dependencies/) between fields in the form, which is very useful in the design of wizards.

+The "Calculated Fields Form" plugin includes integration with popular page builders:

+* Classic WordPress Editor
+* Gutenberg Editor
+* Elementor
+* Page Builder by SiteOrigin
+* Beaver Builder
+* WPBakery Page Builder
+* DIVI Builder

+For other editors, it is possible to insert the form into the pages via its shortcode.
+Each web form has an associated shortcode that allows you to insert it wherever you want.

 = Other features: =